JerBouma/FinanceToolkit/README.md

 > **Bollinger Bands**

 Bollinger Bands are a volatility indicator that consists of three lines: an upper band, a middle band (simple moving average), and a lower band.
 The upper and lower bands are calculated as the moving average plus and minus a specified number of standard deviations, respectively.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_bollinger_bands).

+> **Donchian Channels**

+Donchian Channels plot the highest high and lowest low over a specified window, with the middle line being the average of the two.
+They are used to identify breakouts and the overall volatility of the price range.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_donchian_channels).

+> **Volatility Cone**

+The Volatility Cone summarizes the distribution of historical annualized realized volatility over a range of rolling windows, showing how the current realized volatility for each window compares to its own historical range.
+It is commonly used to judge whether current (or implied) volatility is cheap or expensive relative to history.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_volatility_cone).

 </details>